 Address: Google Maps • Facebook Page

 This is another spot for good tacos in Da Nang that I started coming to in 2018.
-They’ve moved their restaurant a few times, though; it used to be in Son Tra, then moved to a different area in My An, and now its current location is on Hoang Ke Viem Street in the My An area.
+They’ve moved their restaurant a few times, though; it used to be in Son Tra, then moved to a different area in My An.
+Now its current location is on Hoang Ke Viem Street in the My An area.

 This isn’t a restaurant for a typical sit-down meal; it’s very laid-back.
 They make fresh tacos to order.
 You can pop in, order one or two, then leave, or you can order four or five and turn it into a meal.
 It’s a good spot for a quick bite.